-The performance and other improvements of POWER9 are exciting, but the process of migrating to your new machine using backup tapes isn't.
-A tapemethod migration is a time-consuming, often-risky process that requires significant planning and preparation, as well as careful execution and thorough testing.
+Moving up to the latest Power Systems capabilities and features is exciting, but the process of migrating to your new machine using tape backup methodologies is not.
+A backup tape-based method migration is a time-consuming, often-risky process that requires significant planning and preparation, as well as careful execution and thorough testing.
 Given the extensive downtime this type of migration requires and the complications that commonly occur, it's no wonder that IBM i shops are looking for a better, more modern alternative such as the kind that Precisely provides with Migrate While Active.